M&A employment law support: TUPE clauses in a business transfer agreement

 The information about agency workers is often overlooked, as it is somewhat incongruous in this context.
 A seller may not realise that even if it does not engage agency workers, it needs to specify that none are engaged.

 There is no requirement for the TUPE information to be given all at once, meaning it can be “drip fed” as and when known.
 The challenge with drip feeding, though, is that a buyer may forget to pass the measures information onto the seller, and/or the seller may forget to pass it onto the employee representatives.
-A recent Employment Appeal Tribunal decision emphasised the importance of the seller passing on all information required by TUPE, even if it feels fairly minor in the grand scheme of things.
+An Employment Appeal Tribunal decision emphasised the importance of the seller passing on all information required by TUPE, even if it feels fairly minor in the grand scheme of things.

 Are there really “no measures”?